lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Signature Generation {#sec-comp-sig-gen}

 Composite schemes' signatures provide important properties for multi-key environments such as non-separability and key-binding.
-For more information on the additional security properties and their applicability to multi-key or hybrid environments, please refer to {{I-D.hale-pquip-hybrid-signature-spectrums}} and the use of labels as defined in {{Bindel2017}}
+For more information on the additional security properties and their applicability to multi-key or hybrid environments, please refer to {{I-D.ietf-pquip-hybrid-signature-spectrums}} and the use of labels as defined in {{Bindel2017}}

 Composite signature generation starts with pre-hashing the message that is concatenated with the Domain separator {{sec-oid-concat}}.
 After that, the signature process for each component algorithm is invoked and the values are then placed in the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}.